-- a.
-Title plus list of accomplishments in that position - b.
-Teaching and administrative evaluations and awards - c.
-Book chapters, book reviews, and CME publications - d.
-Active participation in department, college, university or hospital committees
+- Title plus list of accomplishments in that position - Teaching and administrative evaluations and awards - Book chapters, book reviews, and CMEpublications - Active participation in department, college, university or hospital education/ curriculum development committees - Active participation in development of curriculum and educational material at a3 national level

 - e.
 An active and complete Educational Database which includes a list of all intramural and extramural lectures, seminars, workshops with dates, location, title and approximate number of attendees - f.
-Extramural letters of recommendation - 3.
-Documentation of Administration Expertise - a.
-Title plus list of accomplishments in that position - b.
-Active participation in department, college, university or hospital committees - c.
-Active participation in regional or national society committees - d.
-Regional and national recognition for administrative excellence - 4.
-Documentation of Research Expertise - a.
-Focused and sustained activity in same area - b.
-Abstracts followed by papers - c.
-Extramural funding - d.
 Extramural letters of recommendation

+3. Documentation of Administration Expertise

+- Title plus list of accomplishments in that position - Active participation in department, college, university or hospital committees - Active participation in regional or national society committees - Regional and national recognition for administrative excellence

+4. Documentation of Research Expertise

+- Focused and sustained research activity areas of interest - Involvement in clinical research (PI or Co-PI) - Abstracts at national meeting followed by publication of manuscripts - Extramural funding - Extramural letters of recommendation